programmingtube/file_organizer/beta/v1.5/readme.md

 # What's New
 1. Added function to Ignore Files and Folders
-  -> Now files and folders can be excluded from being organized while using the program from terminal.
+  -> Now files and folders can be excluded from being organized while using the program from terminal.<br>
-  -> Just use "-if" argument to ignore folders followed by folder names and separated by commas.
+  -> Just use "-if" argument to ignore folders followed by folder names and separated by commas.<br>
-    syntax: X:> python organize_files.py -if "folder1, folder2, folder3"
+    syntax: X:> python organize_files.py -if "folder1, folder2, folder3".<br>
-  -> To exclude files from being organized, use "-lf" argument followed by file names with extension and separated by commas.
+  -> To exclude files from being organized, use "-lf" argument followed by file names with extension and separated by commas.<br>
-    syntax: X:> python organize_files.py -lf "file.ext, file2.ext"
+    syntax: X:> python organize_files.py -lf "file.ext, file2.ext".<br>

 ___________________________________________________________________________________________